-As part of their oversight process, state insurance departments conduct detailed examinations periodically (generally every three to five years) of the books, records, accounts and market conduct of insurance companies domiciled in their states.
+As part of their oversight process, state insurance departments conduct detailed examinations periodically (generally every three to five years) of the financial condition and market conduct of insurance companies domiciled in their states.
 The latest published examination reports of the U.S. Branch and SLF Inc.'s U.S. life and health insurance companies did not raise any material issues or adjustments.
-In addition to the market conduct component of the periodic examinations, states will on occasion perform market conduct reviews that may cover, among other things, content of disclosures, advertising, sales practices and complaint handling.
+In addition to the periodic examinations, states will on occasion perform targeted market conduct reviews that may cover, among other things, content of disclosures, advertising, sales practices and complaint handling.
 Examinations are sometimes conducted in cooperation with the departments of other states under guidelines published by the NAIC.